vmbro/VCF-Operations-vCommunity/01 Introduction.md

 # VCF Operations vCommunity

-This management pack lowers the knowledge barrier required to add your own content to VCF Operations.
-While the MP Builder is better for quick and simple addition, a native management pack empowers you to build more advanced features.
+This Management Pack gives the user the ability to add your own content to VCF Operations.
+While the Management Pack Builder is an option for targets with REST APIs, the vCommunity Management Pack was built using the Integration SDK and offers more advanced features.

 With Phyton programming and VCF Operations API knowledge, you can:

-* Add your own metrics and properties for the VCF Objects.
-They can have complex logic as it's all done in programming.
-Define them into the existing objects.
+* Add your own Metrics and Properties for existing VCF Objects.
-* Create your own object.
-You can define a new object type.
+* Create your own Object Types.
-* Add your own alerts, dashboards, reports.
-To override existing ones, simply use the same ID
+* Add your own Alerts, Dashboards, and Reports.
+To override existing ones, simply use the same ID.
-* Add your own super metric.
-Take note you need to enable them manually in the Policy UI.
+* Add your own Super Metrics.
+Note you need to enable them manually in the Policy UI.

 ![Adapter](Documentation-Images/screenshots/VCF_Operations_vCommunity-Adapter.png)

 ### Dashboards
-New dashboards:
+New Dashboards:
 * Critical Business Application
 * vSphere Resource Management
 * VM Storage Configuration

-Enhanced dashboards:
+Enhanced Dashboards:
 * VM Configuration
 * VM Capacity
 * VM Performance